 Nonviolence awareness starts at home.

-So that’s where we start, with nonviolence awareness programs for Taos County families and adults.
+So that’s where we start, with nonviolence awareness programs for Taos County adults and families.

 We attempt to fulfill our mission to “inspire, train, and empower all people to lead lives of nonviolence.”

-The adults who participate in Nonviolence Works programs are, in most cases, parents of youth enrolled in NVW youth programs.
+The adults who participate in Nonviolence Works programs are, in many cases, parents of youth enrolled in NVW youth programs.

 Current NVW programs for adults include: